kurtsansom/ats/docs/source/intro.rst

    python setup.py install

-Public releases are at http://code.google.com/p/ats
+Public releases are at https://github.com/kurtsansom/ats

-The README.txt file contains installation instructions.
-ATS has been tested with Python 2.6 or later, available at http://python.org.
+The README.md file contains installation instructions.
+ATS has been modified to support Python 3.x versions but make work on other versions available at http://python.org.

-ATS should translate to Python 3 by using the 2to3 utility but this has not yet been tried.

 ATS should work, or be made to work, on any system which can run Python via a command window.
 In particular it works out of the box on any Linux or Mac